stefbez/eirinn-quinn-photography/README.md

 * The CDN's for Bootstrap and Font Awesome were found [here](https://www.bootstrapcdn.com/)

 * Fonts were found and embedded from [Google Fonts](https://fonts.google.com/)

+* Map embedded on the contact page and linked to in the footer uses [Google Maps](https://www.google.co.uk/maps/)

 ### Media